praveen-reghunath/Notebook/git/README.md

 git revert <commit-hash>
 ```

-### Force Git to Notice Case Changes in fine names
+### Force Git to Notice Case Changes in file names

 Git itself tracks filenames **case-sensitively**.
 But if OS doesn’t report a change, Git won’t record it — so GitHub never sees it.